Physics

 PHY 410 Capstone Physics (1 Credit)

-This course is intended to give students who plan to continue in graduate school with the study of physics (or a related discipline) an opportunity to synthesize bodies of knowledge from the different sub-disciplines of physics.
-Administering of GRE practice exams will be used as an assessment tool of this understanding and of relevant analytical skills needed for problem-solving. {N}
+This course is intended to give students an opportunity to synthesize bodies of knowledge from the different sub-disciplines of physics.
+Administering of GRE practice exams is used as an assessment tool of this understanding and of relevant analytical skills needed for problem-solving. {N}

 Fall, Spring, Variable